hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 ### Hypergeometric test
 The statistical method used to determine whether a category is over-represented is the hypergeometric test.

-The hypergeometric distribution describes the probability of observing some number of genes (k) associated with a specific functional category (e.g., "Functional category 1") in a list of of all of the genes (n), compared to the total number of genes (M) associated with that functional category in the entire genome with (N) genes.
+The hypergeometric distribution describes the probability of observing some number of genes (k) associated with a specific functional category (e.g., "Functional category 1") in a list of of all of the genes (n), compared to the total number of genes (K) associated with that functional category in the entire genome with (N) genes.

 The p-value is calculated using the formula: